 MARUI GROUP has been included in the FTSE Blossom Japan Index for three consecutive years.
-This ESG index is meant to reflect the performance of Japanese companies than three various ESG-related requirements, and industry is therefore not considered when selecting companies for inclusion.
+This ESG index is meant to reflect the performance of Japanese companies that meet various ESG-related requirements, and industry is therefore not considered when selecting companies for inclusion.

-MSCI Japan ESG Select Leaders Index
+MSCI Select Leaders Index

 MARUI GROUP was included in the MSCI Japan ESG Select Leaders Index for the third consecutive year.
-This ESG index comprises Japanese companies with relatively high MSCI ESG Ratings in each industry selected from among the top 500 companies in terms of market capitalization after excluding those companies with the lowest MSCI ESG Rating of CCC.
+This ESG index comprises Japanese companies with relatively high MSCI ESG Ratings in each industry selected from among the top 500 companie terms of market capitalization after excluding those companies with the lowest MSCI ESG Rating of CCC

-MSCI Japan Empowering Women Index (WIN)
+MSCI Span Empowering Women Index (WIN)

-For three consecutive years, MARUI GROUP has been included in the MSCI Japan Empowering Women Index. an ESG index for Japansee stocks consisting of companies that exhibit gender diversity excellence in each industry, based on the Global Industry Classification Standard, selected from among the top 500 companies in terms of market capitalization
+For three consecutive years, MARULGROUP has been included in the MSCL Japan Empowering Women Index, an ESG index for Japanese stocks consisting of companies that exhibit gender diversity excellence in each industry, based on the Global Industry Classification Standard, selected from among the top 500 companies in terms of market capitalization.

-MARUI GROUP was included, for the first time, in the S&P/JPX Carbon Efficient Index, which comprises companies included in the Tokyo Stock Price Index selected through a process that entails overweighting or underweighting companies in reflection of their disclosure of environmental information and their carbon efficiency (carbon emissions per unit of revenue).
+MARUI GROUP was included, for the first time, in the S&P/JPX Carbon Efficient Index. which comprises companies included in the Tokyo Stock Price Index selected through a process that entails overweighting or underweighting companies in reflection of their disclosure of environmental information and their carbon efficiency (carbon emissions per unit of revenue).